 Are you interested in doing an internship with Mike, please email him your motivation and CV.

 Xiaoqi Wang did the Bachelor and Master Degree at China with biochemistry background.
 She got the 2015 China Scholarship Council – Utrecht University PhD Programme and started the Phd program in March 2016 to study the MOA of Lantibiotics under the supervision of Eefjan Breukink .

-Lantibiotics are considered as the safe, nonresistance, heat stable peptide antibiotics which can be applied in food, animal feeds and within the pharmaceutical fields.
-My study has as goal to unravel the microbial targets and modes of action of two of those Lantibioitics: Lactocin S and Epilancin 15X.
-I will be using both a genetic and chemical biology-based approach.
+In further research, we will use both a genetic and chemical biology-based approach.
 The genome of resistant mutant strains will be compared with the wild-type to uncover the key genes in his mode of action.
 While in chemical biology-based approach, the lantibiotics will be labeled with report groups to determine the biological targets.

-Are you interested in doing an internship with Xiaoqi, please email her your motivation and CV.
+Are you interested in doing an internship with Xiaoqi, please email her and include your motivation.